 The Foundation for Advancing Alcohol Responsibility (Responsibility.org) leads the fight to eliminate drunk driving and underage drinking and promotes responsible decision-making regarding alcohol consumption.
-Over the past few years, GHSA and Responsibility.org have expanded their focus to include the growing issue of drugged driving.
-GHSA and Responsibility.org work to provide resources to both State Highway Safety Offices (SHSOs) and law enforcement agencies.
+GHSA and Responsibility.org expanded their focus to include the growing issue of drugged driving and multi-substance impaired (alcohol and drugs) driving.
+GHSA and Responsibility.org partner to provide resources to both State Highway Safety Offices (SHSOs) and law enforcement agencies.

 Publications and Guidance for States